colinator27/open-day-dialogue-misc/docs/source/interpreters/gamemaker-studio-2/value/func_odd_value_convert.rst

     // ...

-This would print "21" to the console, without using string() because the value was converted to a string as well.
+This would print "21" to the console, without using :code:`string()`, because the value would already be converted.